no-stack-dub-sack/apexdox-vs-code/README.md

 ## Extension Settings

-This extension contributes the below settings.

-**The ${WorkspaceFolder} variable**:
+### The ${WorkspaceFolder} variable
 For any setting that refers to a path on your file system, you can use the variable `${workspaceFolder}` to refer to the root folder of your project.
 If you have a multi-root setup, you can use `${workspaceFolder:directory-name}` to indicate the correct directory.

 To avoid confusion, **please note** that this **_is not_** a supported VS Code feature.
 VS Code does support this and other variables in other settings files, however, in this case, ApexDoc2-VSCode handles the necessary replacements in settings.json to make checking this config into source control and sharing across machines easier.

+### Settings
+This extension contributes the below settings.

 | Setting | Type | Description | Default |
 |------|-----------|----------|-------------|